PLIDA - Progetto Lingua Italiana Dante Alighieri

 The PLIDA Test: Structure and Levels

-The oral tests (Parlare) are usually held on the same day of the written tests.
-Link to exam timetable
+Oral tests (Parlare) are usually held on the same day of the written tests.

-Certification Tests are scheduled twice a year and take place on predetermined dates which apply to all Certification Centers all over the world, and are subject to a minimum enrollment.
+Certification Tests take place on predetermined dates which apply to all Certification Centres around the world.

-Examination papers are sent from the various Certification Centres to the Central Offices in Rome, where they are marked and evaluated within sixty days from the date of receipt.
+Examination papers are sent from the various Certification Centres to the Central Offices in Rome, where they are evaluated and marked within sixty days from the date of receipt.